Sparticuz/chromium/README.md

 If you wish to install an older version of Chromium, take a look at [@sparticuz/chrome-aws-lambda](https://github.com/Sparticuz/chrome-aws-lambda#versioning) or [@alixaxel/chrome-aws-lambda](https://github.com/alixaxel/chrome-aws-lambda).

+## Versioning

+The @sparticuz/chromium version schema is as follows:
+`MajorChromiumVersion.MinorChromiumIncrement.@Sparticuz/chromiumPatchLevel`

 ## Usage

 This package works with all the currently supported AWS Lambda Node.js runtimes out of the box.